ng-doc/ng-doc/apps/ng-doc/src/app/docs/content/guides/demo/index.md

 ### Displaying demo

-To display the created demo on the page, you must use the `demo` method from `NgDocActions`, passing the name of your component to it as follows
+To display the created demo on the page, you should use the `demo` method from `NgDocActions`, passing the name of your component to it as follows

 ```twig